Martha and the Vandellas: Motown success and stardom (1962–1967)

 During this period, the Vandellas were hired to sing background for Marvin Gaye after the label's premier backing vocalists, the Andantes, were unable to make the session.
 The Vandellas contributed background on Gaye's first hit records, "Stubborn Kind of Fellow", "Hitch Hike" and "Pride and Joy" and would on many occasions back Gaye onstage for a couple of years.
 In 1963, their second single under the name Martha and the Vandellas, "Come and Get These Memories", the first song composed and produced by the team of Holland-Dozier-Holland, became the group's first hit rising to number six on the Hot Rhythm & Blues Sellers chart and crossing over to number 29 on the Billboard Hot 100.
-Their follow-up, "Heat Wave" (originally titled "(Love Is Like A) Heat Wave"), became their first top ten pop hit, peaking at number four, and staying at number one on the R&B chart for five weeks, resulting in their only Grammy Award nomination for Best R&B Performance.
-Their next hit, "Quicksand", also reached the top ten, peaking at number eight on the Billboard Hot 100 just over a week after the assassination of President John F. Kennedy.
+Their follow-up, "Heat Wave" (originally titled "(Love Is Like A) Heat Wave"), became their first top ten pop hit, peaking at number four on the Hot 100 during the last two weeks of September 1963 and staying at number one on the R&B chart for five weeks, resulting in their only Grammy Award nomination for Best R&B Performance.
+Their next hit, "Quicksand", debuted on the Hot 100 at #75 during the week of the assassination of President John F. Kennedy and also reached the top ten, peaking at number eight during the first week of January 1964.
 Two successive follow-ups, "Live Wire" and "In My Lonely Room", however, failed to reach the Billboard top 40 and the group began experiencing problems, with Gordy and Motown focusing their efforts on the group's rivals, the Supremes, whose single "When the Lovelight Starts Shining Through His Eyes", became their first top 40 hit.
 Just as this was happening, Annette Beard left the group in 1964.
 Reeves would later claim in her memoirs that Beard left on her own accord due to being pregnant, though Beard would claim Reeves forced her out of the group.
 Beard was quickly replaced by Betty Kelly, formerly of the Velvelettes.